Eastern deer mouse: Procreation

-Peromyscus maniculatus are polygynous, meaning one male will mate with multiple females.
+Eastern deer mice are polygynous, meaning one male will mate with multiple females.
 They exhibit behaviors associated with polygyny, as males have much larger territory than females, live with multiple females, and are known to commit infanticide if they catch young unattended.
-Though they usually live alone, during winter the single male-multiple female cohort may live in a shared nest.
+Though they usually live alone, during winter, the single male-multiple female cohort may live in a shared nest.

 Breeding season

 Eastern deer mice can reproduce throughout the year, though in most parts of their range, they breed from March to October.
 Their breeding tends to be determined more by food availability rather than by season.
 In Virginia, breeding peaks occur from April to June and from September to October.

 Nesting

-Female eastern deer mice construct nests using a variety of materials including grasses, roots, mosses, wool, thistledown, and various artificial fibers.
-The male deer mice are allowed by the female to help nest the litter and keep them together and warm for survival.
+Female eastern deer mice construct nests using a variety of materials, including grasses, roots, mosses, wool, thistledown, and various artificial fibers.
+The males are allowed by the female to help nest the litter and keep them together and warm for survival.

 In a study, less than half of both male and female eastern deer mice left their original home range to reproduce.
-This means that there is intrafamilial mating and that the gene flow among this species as a whole is limited.
+This means that intrafamilial mating occurs and that the gene flow among this species as a whole is limited.

-There have been recent laboratory studies that reveal eastern deer mice can have OCD-like behaviors from altered gut microbiota.
+Recent laboratory studies have revealed that eastern deer mice can have OCD-like behaviors from altered gut microbiota.
 This phenomenon is typically shown in building abnormally large nests within 8 weeks of birth.
 Such behavior is considered a maladaptation, unnecessarily investing extra energy and effort in building larger nests in stable laboratory conditions.